apace7/local_volume_database/docs/source/usage.rst

 Citations to database and citations to the LVDB input
 -----------------------------

 The LVDB is set up to enable citations to the analysis and papers that serves as input to the LVDB.
-All reference columns (**ref_**) follow the same format of author last name + `NASA ADS bibcode <https://ui.adsabs.harvard.edu/>`_.
+All reference columns (**ref_**) follow the same format of author last name (removed of special characters) + `NASA ADS bibcode <https://ui.adsabs.harvard.edu/>`_.
 There is a BibTeX file (`table/lvdb.bib <https://github.com/apace7/local_volume_database/blob/main/table/lvdb.bib>`_) with BibTeX entries from ADS with the key matching the LVDB reference column.
 There is an `ADS public library <https://ui.adsabs.harvard.edu/public-libraries/fVKkEJbdRyCmscCOwzsz6w>`_ that contains many of the input papers to the LVDB (with the goal to eventually contain all papers in the LVDB).
 Papers replaced in the future will likely not be removed.
 The example notebook `example_notebooks/example_latex_citations.ipynb/ <https://github.com/apace7/local_volume_database/blob/main/example_notebooks/example_latex_citations.ipynb>`_ contains an example of creating a latex table with citations using the LVDB.

 As ADS bibcode are a fixed length of 19 characters, the ADS bibcode can be retrieved from the LVDB reference columns.
 Other public tools such as  `adstex <https://github.com/yymao/adstex>`_ can be used to create bibtex files.